Messianic Community of Sardis

 Yeshua sends the fifth messenger to Sardis where he reveals himself as the one who “has the sevenfold Spirit of God and the seven stars.”
 The prophet Isaiah describes the seven-fold Spirit of Elohim that embodies the fullness of Messiah: “The Spirit of Adonai will rest on him, the Spirit of wisdom and understanding, the Spirit of counsel and power, the Spirit of knowledge and fearing Adonai –– he will be inspired by fearing Adonai” (Isaiah 11:1-2).

 He has explained that the seven stars are the seven messengers guarding the communities.
 He repeats this phrase as a witness that he is the one sending the message, not the ‘star’ who is only the messenger.

-In Matthew 25, Yeshua tells the Parable of the Ten Bridesmaids.
+In Matthew chapter 25, Yeshua tells the Parable of the Ten Bridesmaids.
 The Bridegroom takes a long time –– years, centuries, and millennia –– to arrive and the Bridesmaids fall asleep.
 When they hear the loud voice of the Bridegroom, only five have oil in their lamps.
 The wise Bridesmaids trim their wicks, light their lamps, and go with the Bridegroom into the Bridal Chamber.
 The other five are foolish because they did not prepare for the Bridegroom’s arrival.
 When they hear his voice, they have to run out and buy more oil.
-By the time they return, the door is shut, and they are excluded from the wedding feast.
+By the time they return, the door is shut, and they are excluded from the Bridal Chamber.